Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_11_PluginSettings.rst

 Description of the special controls:

 1. **Instruments Icon Size** - Change the icon size either with the slider or by entering the direct number.
 2. **Maximum Description Length per Row** - limits the description width, so your panel can be compact in width.
-Use this to prevent e.g. long Resouce Name strings to hide the action buttons.
+Use this to prevent e.g. long Resource Name strings to hide the action buttons.

 Other checkbox fields names correspond to the Instrument Panel elements.
 The changes have immediate effect, so you can see how your instruments list will look like.